leafOfTree/vim-project/README.md

 `:ProjectRun` run a task defined by `tasks`.
 A task contains

 - `name`: task name
-- `cmd`: command to run in terminal
+- `cmd`: command to run in terminal through shell
 - `cd`: change directory to current project relatively
+- `show`, `hide`: both are a list of patterns to fiter task output

 For example, with below local config